MichaelWarmbier/Console-Pacman/README.md

 # Console-Pacman

-### A version of Pacman entirely redesigned in C++.
+### Pacman entirely redesigned in C++.

-Programmed equally by Michael Warmbier & Sam Montanaro.
+Being developed by Michael Warmbier & Sam Montanaro.

 Pacman is the original maze-chase arcade game developed by Bandai Namco and released on May 22, 1980.